TOPICS COVERED IN THIS ARTICLE:

 Creating Call Flows

 A Call Flow determines how the inbound call will be answered.
 You may want a call placed to a given Dial-IQ Inbound number to be immediately distributed and answered by an available agent, or you may have a prerecorded message that you’d like to play.
 Or perhaps there is a menu of choices from which the caller will choose by pressing different phone keys.
-This is new functionality in LeadManager and as such, there are new pages in LeadManager where it is configured.

 The Manage Call Flows page will load.
 The first time this page loads, no Call Flows will appear in the list.
 Adding a Call Flow is done by clicking the New Flow button.